First EPRN Conference 2014

 Dr. Hermann Boemmel, the GIZ Representative in his remarks highlighted that the conference needed to ensure strengthening not only of individual capacity but also institutional capacity and to create an enabling environment in Rwanda for self-sustainability.
 He mentioned that economic success is related to innovation and research and commended Rwanda which is taking the same direction since there is a lot of capacity that needs to be developed.
 He reminded the participants that research is always the high end of capacity development.
-Finally, he expressed his delight at the apparent success from the preparations of this first conference and called for everyone to be actively involved in it for fruitful deliberations.
+Finally, he expressed his delight at the apparent success of the preparations of this first conference and called for everyone to be actively involved in it for fruitful deliberations.

 Guest of honor : Mr John Rwangombwa, Governor Central Bank of Rwanda

 The Guest of Honor, the Governor of the Central Bank Hon.
-John Rwangombwa in his key note address started by giving a vote of thanks for the partnership between the Government of Rwanda and development partners especially GIZ and IMF.
-He accorded special mention to GIZ for supporting this project in funding and technical advice as this will help the country to achieve her long term vision of Rwanda becoming a knowledge based, service led economy as highlighted in the Vision2020 and EDPRS2.
+John Rwangombwa in his keynote address started by giving a vote of thanks for the partnership between the Government of Rwanda and development partners especially GIZ and IMF.
+He accorded special mention to GIZ for supporting this project in funding and technical advice as this will help the country to achieve her long term vision of Rwanda becoming a knowledge-based, service-led economy as highlighted in the Vision2020 and EDPRS2.

 Commenting on the theme of this conference “building economic research capacity to impact change in Rwanda”, the Guest of Honor affirmed that it is pertinent and in line with the country’s economic orientation.
 Hon.
 Rwangombwa went on to explain how Rwanda’s economic research capacity as a country has seen an absence of a variety of skills in its young stages.
 The country is still below the required standard.
-There is need to link research to evidence based policy making, and evidence based planning to continue in the way that has seen Rwanda achieving good economic performance over the years, as well as good growth numbers of about 10%.
+There is a need to link research to evidence-based policymaking, and evidence-based planning to continue in the way that has seen Rwanda achieving good economic performance over the years, as well as good growth numbers of about 10%.
 Rwangombwa advised that in the early stages of growth in the last 15 years, it was easier for Rwanda to achieve good growth rates and results.
 It required a commitment to do things and do it better than what we are doing.
 But with where we are today and where we are moving to, it requires us to do what we do best.
-We now need to close that gap, research and innovate, in order to maintain the high economic growth and development that is desired while moving a step ahead from the achievements since the last 15 years.
+We now need to close that gap, research and innovate, to maintain the high economic growth and development that is desired while moving a step ahead from the achievements since the last 15 years.
 It is also up to economists like these we are hearing from today to play a part in maintaining this economic performance going forward.

-The economic research being presented today should support research in different aspects of life in the country, and based on that, then evidence based policy making can take root and drive economic development.
+The economic research being presented today should support research in different aspects of life in the country, and based on that, then evidence-based policymaking can take root and drive economic development.
 There is political will, and the government supports these initiatives and always looks forward to the technicians to come up with policy evidence that can guide the decisions to be taken.
 At the Central Bank, a consortium (network) of economic researchers has been established and this is being supported even with the minimum resources available.
-This supports the development of economists in the country and the doors are open even to interested entities, partners and individuals to work together and build this capacity in economic research.
+This supports the development of economists in the country and the doors are open even to interested entities, partners, and individuals to work together and build this capacity in economic research.

 Research linked policy should be boosted, and the research results presented whereas the consequent recommendations should be implemented and impact assessed.
 This could input new ways of doing things.

-The Guest of honor concluded by appreciating all participants for taking time to attend this EPRN conference and challenged them to take it a step further, to not look at this as an academic endeavor but rather an initiative aimed at supporting the development of this country.
+The Guest of honor concluded by appreciating all participants for taking the time to attend this EPRN conference and challenged them to take it a step further, to not look at this as an academic endeavor but rather an initiative aimed at supporting the development of this country.
 He re-echoed Central Bank’s support and also did not hesitate to reaffirm the government’s keen commitment to such initiatives.
 Since the ball is in our courts, he called on the participants to take advantage of this opportunity and be the catalysts of change needed in this country.
 He wished all a healthy and successful new year 2015.

 3. Conference proceedings